 - Little Gidding

 - My dissertation project examines the biblical concordances or "Harmonies" of Little Gidding, an Anglican community that flourished during the 1630s.
 The women of the community produced the Harmonies by cutting and pasting together different printed religious texts and engravings.
 This project will be web-based in part, and will incorporate digital images of the Harmonies.
+Read more about the Harmonies here, or about the digital supplement to my dissertation here.

 - Soundbox is a two-year collaboration with Mary Caton Lingold and Darren Mueller, funded by the Franklin Humanities Institute at Duke University.
 Our goal is to design a digital interface suited to the needs of academics who want to use sound content in their scholarly productions. link →